austinreadhoff/rolladex/project.md

 ---

 ## Low Priority Backlog and Stray Thoughts, in no particular order
+- 5e: Long Rest Should give half hit dice
+    - how to handle multiclassing?
 - fancy bars slight text offset
 - Figure out a way to update content w/o version update
 - tooltips to show work for calculated fields, like ability checks
 - Dock Tabs?
 - Rich Text for text areas?
-- 5e: Long Rest Should give half hit dice (is this even possible to do automatically with multiclassing?)
 - Character Pictures
 - pf2e: Action icons
 - Uppercase the goddamn name (windows and linux)